-Before you can browse a list of tracks and navigate to them, you must record and save at least one track (page 37).
+Before you can browse a list of tracks and navigate to them, you must record and save at least one track (page 40).

-- 1. From the Home screen, select Where To? > Tracks.

-- Select a track.

-- 3. Select Follow Track.

-- 4. Complete an action:

-- Select Forward to navigate the track from the starting point used when the track was created.
+- 1. From the Home screen, select Where To? > Tracks. - 2.
+Select a track. - 3.
+Select Follow Track. - 4.
+Complete an action: - Select Forward to navigate the track from the starting point used when the track was created. - Select Backward to navigate the track from the destination point used when the track was created. - 5.
+Review the course indicated by the colored line. - 6.
+Follow the colored line, steering to avoid land, shallow water, and other obstacles.